2023 Most Popular Journalism Bachelor's Degree Schools in Massachusetts

 After completing their Bachelor's Degree, journalism graduates from Emerson carry an average student debt load of $23,353.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $888.

-Out of the 11 schools in Massachusetts that were part of this year’s ranking, Boston University landed the # 2 spot on the list.
-Located in the large city of Boston, Boston U is a private not-for-profit school with a fairly large student population.
+A rank of #2 on this year’s list means Boston University is a great place for journalism students working on their bachelor’s degree.
+Located in the city of Boston, Boston U is a private not-for-profit college with a very large student population.

 About 79% of the students majoring in journalism at the school are women while 21% are male.